mltframework/mlt_web/plugins/TransitionAffine.md

 title: Affect alpha channel
 description:
 Whether to use the B frame&#39;s alpha channel in transformations for the output, The affine filter sets this to 1 by default.
+Basically, this tells the blend function to use the Porter-Duff atop mode instead of the default over.
 type: boolean
 readonly: no
 required: no